zolweb/docker-npm/README.md

 ```

 This is supported by all the wrapper scripts.
 I will update the default image tag as new node versions are released or stability issues arise.

+I also refactored the test and CI integration scripts a bit to simplify that process and to work with the new directory structure.
+I'm not sure how that will play out with the Jenkins-CI build timeout issue.

+Please [let me know](https://github.com/mkenney/docker-npm/issues) if you notice any stability issues with this release.

 #### 2017-04-12